Negative Words Can Hurt Kids

 - “You’re not active enough–your girlfriend runs track and you should try that too.”
 (My Mom thinks I make no efforts at being active.
 My friend is thin and my Mom is not happy with the way that I look.)

-Parents can be more conscious of their language, by using a “think before you speak” approach.
-Be a proactive and positive supporter of your child with regard to food and nutrition: feed with an authoritative parenting style and lead by example.
+You can be more conscious of your language by using a “think before you speak” filter.
+Be a proactive and positive supporter of your child with regard to food and nutrition and understand your child is learning about these concepts, and himself.